Microchipping a Dog

 Why is it important to ensure my dog is microchipped?

 Microchipping is a great way to identify your dog.
 Dogs sometimes escape the yard or slip out of their leashes and collars, and tattoos can fade over time, but a microchip is always there.
 They have helped a lot of pets find their way back to their owners.

 How does a microchip work and is it safe?

-A microchip is implanted under the skin usually between the shoulder blades.
-Every vet clinic and shelter has a microchip scanner and whenever a pet is found they will scan it for the microchip.
-If the pet has a microchip a number will come up that is registered specifically to you and your pet.
-The clinic or shelter will then call the microchip company and see who the pet is registered to (If the number is not in the clinic system already) and then call the owners to come get their pet!
+A microchip is implanted under the skin, usually between the shoulder blades.
+Every veterinary clinic and shelter has a microchip scanner and whenever a pet is found, they will scan it for the microchip.
+If the pet has a microchip, a number will come up that is registered specifically to you and your pet.
+The clinic or shelter will then call the microchip company and see who the pet is registered to (If the number is not in the clinic system already) and then call the owners to come to pick up their pet!

 How much does it cost to microchip a dog?

 Please call us to discuss the cost of the microchip.